guyinatuxedo/nightmare/modules/12-z3/tokyowesterns17_revrevrev/readme.md

 }
 ```

-So we can see this function starts off bys scanning in `0x21` bytes into `input`.
+So we can see this function starts off by scanning in `0x21` bytes into `input`.
 If the `fgets` call scans in no bytes, it exits with an error message.
 Then it runs `input` through 4 different functions (`op0-op3`).
 Then it compares our data against `PTR_DAT_0804a038` using `strcmp`, and if it is equivalent then we pass the challenge.
 We can check what the value of `PTR_DAT_0804a038` via clicking on it and checking it's value.
 What is happening here is it is scanning in input, altering it with the ops functions, then checking it against `PTR_DAT_0804a038`:

 ```
                              DAT_08048870                                    XREF[2]:     FUN_080485ab:08048668(*),